mrcavalcanti/mosaicoo/pkg/services/ngalert/README.md

 Grafana to preserve isolation between organizations in Grafana.
 The `MultiOrgAlertmanager` receives alerts from the scheduler and then forwards the alert to the correct Alertmanager for the organization.

-When Grafana is configured to send alerts to an external Alertmanager it does so via the sender which creates an abstraction over notification of alerts and discovery of external Alertmanagers in Prometheus.
+When Mosaicoo is configured to send alerts to an external Alertmanager it does so via the sender which creates an abstraction over notification of alerts and discovery of external Alertmanagers in Prometheus.
 The sender receives alerts via the `SendAlerts` function and then passes them to Prometheus.